PHPCSStandards/PHPCSStandards.github.io/wiki/Advanced-Usage.md

 > Note: Before PHP_CodeSniffer version 3.2.0, use `// @codingStandardsIgnoreFile` instead of `// phpcs:ignoreFile`.
 The `@codingStandards` syntax is deprecated and will be removed in PHP_CodeSniffer version 4.0.

+> Note: The `phpcs:ignoreFile` comment syntax does not allow for a specific set of sniffs to be ignored for a file.
+Use the `phpcs:disable` comment syntax if you want to disable a specific set of sniffs for the entire file.

 If required, you can add a note explaining why the file is being ignored by using the `--` separator.

 ```php